Docs

 Permission control

-• PC registration: only PCs registered in RemotePilot can be managed
+- Registration-based management: only PCs registered in the RemotePilot console can be managed.

 Wake-on-LAN requirements